 Later in high school, I worked on the yearbook as an advertising sales person and page designer.
 I had had a newspaper/magazine layout class from the Yearbook advisor, so I was ready to go.
 Ads were pictures at local businesses whose ad was really a sponsorship; a caption was added.
 The only creativity was the page layout, and that was very little.

 It wasn’t until my freshman year at Lewis & Clark that I worked on my first newspaper production gig doing “paste-up” for the Pioneer Log.
 Paste-up was the physical layout of the newspaper pages.
-Articles were keyboarded into a typesetting machine – the college owned a Verityper – and the article was saved to an eight inch floppy disk.
-When ready, the machine exposed a 10 inch roll of film, one letter at a time at very high speeds – a 200-400 word article might take 2-3 minutes.
+Articles were keyboarded into a typesetting machine – the college owned a Verityper – and the articles were saved to an eight inch floppy disk.
+When ready, the machine exposed a 10-inch-wide roll of film, one letter at a time at very high speeds – a 200-400 word article might take 2-3 minutes.
 The exposed paper was transferred to a light tight case; an edge of the exposed paper was fed into a developer bath, much like a glossy picture, then hung to dry for a few minutes.

 We used double-paged layout sheets that were full size.
 The printed grid was in “non-repro” blue, a color that didn’t show up in the printing plate negatives.
 The typeset copy was to size and in the specific font we used.
 The output typeset sheet would be the entire length of the article in a preset column width.
 The production person would trim the type column on each side, then run the narrow column through the waxer, which applied a thin coat of wax to the back side as an adhesive.
 Anything waxed and positioned on the layout pages could be easily repositioned.